 A course which examines materials, methods, procedures, assessments, and related topics in the teaching of English at the secondary level; the course also includes 6 hours of field work, to include observations and 3 teaching opportunities.
 Students are required to become familiar with the research in education.
-(Prerequisite: Admission to Teacher Education)
+(Prerequisite: Admission to the Moore School of Education)